guiexperttable/ge-table/apps/table-website/src/assets/docsmd/classes/AreaModel.md

 # Class: AreaModel

-Represents the area model (header, boder or footer) for the table.
+Represents the area model (header, body or footer) for the table.

 ## Implements